 Here are 3 things to remember that’s been helping me ask for what I need:

 - No matter how much you tell people, “Let me know if you need help,” nothing says it more than allowing them to help you.

-- Asking for help from friends/family gives them a larger and more meaningful role in your life.
+- Asking for help from friends and family gives them a larger and more meaningful role in your life.

 - Good people enjoy giving back and helping others.
-Don’t underestimate the joy you can bring to others by just needing their help.
+In other words, don’t underestimate the joy you can bring to others just by needing their help.

 If you’ve been following me on Instagram, you may think I have no problem being vulnerable.
-This is far from the truth.
+But this is far from the truth.

 Sometimes it takes me an hour and a half to write one caption.
 My body is usually tense and I’d be typing then backspacing over and over again until I wrote the perfect caption.
 Most of the time I’m covered in sweat after posting it.